vic-ma/howtodismantle.github.io/_posts/2025-03-09-Cracking-the-code-Part-III-Reading-and-writing-lists-with-Peakboard-Hub-API.md

 /v1/lists/list?Name=Stockinfo&SortColumn=MaterialNo&SortOrder=Desc&MaxRows=1
 {% endhighlight %}

 Here's the response to that call.
-It consists of an array of columns, including the metadata type under the `columns` node.
-Under the `items` node, we find an array of data rows.
+It consists of an array of columns, including the metadata under the `columns` node.
+Under the `items` node, there's an array of data rows.
 It's a name-value pair array.

 {% highlight json %}
 {